 Boho Cocktail bar

 Going to this bar was not planned, but it’s the bar front of the speakeasy we wanted to go to.
 Since the speakeasy wasn’t ready for us (apparently there had been a group reservation and we had to wait for a while), we decided to wait and have a drink at Boho.
 Getting in was a bit of a mess, to be honest.
-There was a (vestiaire) hostess, a hostess that ‘managed’ bookings and entries… they were all over the place, not very helpful and gave us a bit of attitude.
+There was a (vestiaire) hostess, a hostess that ‘managed’ bookings and entries… they were not very helpful nor organized and gave us a bit of attitude.

 However once inside it was much better, with funny bartenders and a great atmosphere.
 We particularly loved the concept of using the sorbets in cocktails, you should try one!

 Once the speakeasy was ready, we finally got in!
 Clandestino is a Mezcal and Tequila bar, and the cocktails were truly good.
-The atmosphere wasn’t the best as it was too dark in there (like difficult to read the menu dark), it felt too ‘serious’, and the prices were steep.
+The atmosphere wasn’t what we like best as it was too dark for us (like difficult to read the menu dark), a bit too ‘serious’, and the prices were steep.
 However the finger food was great!

 Great day trips to take from Montreal in March